Skip to main content

 }

-Use the db:sync command to generate entities from your database:
+Use the db:sync command to generate models from your database:

 kit db:sync